 It’s safe to say that King knows Superman.
 He gets Superman.
 Superman is giving up his life to save others, and this one save shows how much he can and does go through to do so.
 All for this one little girl.
 I love that it means the world to him even though he doesn’t know her personally.
 That is Superman.
 He even went against his own rule and an incredibly important one – to not kill an innocent person just to save her.
 It shows the level of commitment he has for this rescue alone and he cannot give up.
 The scene of him killing that innocent life was beautifully written and not quite as you expect.
 I adore the way that Tom King wrote this section, the way that he used the current story to narrate it was just beautiful.

-I have two criticisms only for this series, first the fact that we are on issue 5 and haven’t really got very far with regards to finding Alice at least it doesn’t seem that way.
+I have two criticisms only for this series, first the fact that we are on Up In The Sky #5 and haven’t really got very far with regards to finding Alice at least it doesn’t seem that way.
 Secondly and finally, I find it a little difficult to link the issues together as they each see to end and start in completely different places.
 Perhaps it’s because there are so many mini-issues within one, I can’t quite put my finger on it, and it takes me a few pages to understand what went on previously.

 The artwork by Andy Kubert is just so bold, and the incredible colours by Brad Anderson just really bring it to life and adds some very effective vibrancy.
 I love it.
 Those bright colours against some heavy shading really gives me 90s art vibes, and that is most definitely not a bad thing.
 From the full page action spreads to the smaller panels, there is just so much detail within the artwork of the comic and it really brings this incredible story and adventure to life.

-There are a few particular pages that I adored – Superman flying over the daily planet and that playful twist of The Trinity getting lunch in their spare time.
+There are a few particular pages in Up In The Sky #5 that I adored – Superman flying over the daily planet and that playful twist of The Trinity getting lunch in their spare time.
 I love that.
 Like I said the colours just really bring that artwork to lie and accompany each other so damn well.

 Overall, this series is turning out to be rather harrowing and emotional considering the whole series has documented Alice’s rescue.
 Just when I think a moment can’t get any more beautiful it does.
 Tom King really has an incredible skill when it comes to that, each story of his that I’ve read really makes you think.
 Although, it does seem like a rather long story and we haven’t really got many answers as to where she is just yet.